Wood Fiber FAQ

 Does Wood Fiber Insulation Meet New Energy Code Standards For Buildings?

 Yes!
 The ongoing strengthening of building codes across the Northeast, where TimberHP will launch its products into the market, make TimberBoard, TimberBatt and TimberFill an ideal fit for the single- family and multifamily wood frame construction that dominate this colder region.
 Adoption of the 2015-2018 IECC code, requiring an additional layer of exterior insulation to create a “thermal break” in the wall, is already being adopted across the Northeast.
 TimberHP insulation will offer the most affordable, high performance solution to satisfy these new code requirements.

 When Will TimberHP Begin Producing At The Madison, Maine Facility?

-TimberHP expects to begin producing loose fill insulation at the Madison, Maine facility in Q1 of 2023.
-Our board and batt products will be in production by Q2 and Q3 of 2023.
+TimberHP expects to begin producing loose fill insulation at the Madison, Maine facility in summer of 2023.
+Our board and batt products will be in production by fall and winter of 2023, respectively.

 Where Can I Buy TimberHP Products?

 Consumers can expect to be able to buy TimberHP insulation products from retail insulation and building materials dealers throughout the Northeast.
 Please visit our Find a Distributor page for more information.

 What Are The R-Values Associated With Each Product Line?

 How Does Wood Fiber Insulation Help Regulate The Temperature Of My Home And Drive Down Cooling And Heating Loads?